Last Updated on

 A few days later, we were on the way over to Bariloche, Argentina, just a quick five-hour drive up and over the Andes mountains, wondering if as many Germans had settled in Argentina’s part of the Lake District.
 Would there still be cake?
 Would be able to still go for our afternoon coffee and kuchen, which had become a daily habit by then?

 We quickly learned that the Germans had been just as fond of the Argentinean side of the Lake District as the Chilean side.
-A town surrounded by massive mountains and sparkling blue lakes, it didn’t surprise me that German emigrants felt at home in the region.
-Before we even saw any signs of Kuchen though, we spotted the tower of the neogothic church jutting out from skyline of the city – a church that could be found anywhere in Germany.
+A town surrounded by massive mountains and sparkling blue lakes, it didn’t surprise me that German immigrants felt at home in the region.
+Before we even saw any signs of Kuchen though, we spotted the tower of the neo-Gothic church jutting out from skyline of the city – a church that could be found anywhere in Germany.

-Today, Bariloche felt just as German / Swiss / Austrian as the towns in Southern Chile, with several German-style breweries and brewery tours, so much ‘kuchen’ (though Argentines use the Spanish words for this) and most notably, chocolate.
+Today, Bariloche felt just as German / Swiss / Austrian as the towns in Chile’s Lake District, with several German-style breweries and brewery tours, so much ‘kuchen’ (though Argentines use the Spanish words for this) and most notably, chocolate.
 Bariloche is so famous for its chocolate, this year the city won the award for the largest Easter egg in history – over 4 tons of chocolate.
 Although I have no idea of the final count on how many pieces of cake I managed to eat in the Lake District, let’s just say I am certain that I made up for the two years since I have been in Germany!

 Beer, chocolate and cake are some of my country’s great exports, but overall I felt like the German influence here was a bit superficial and overhyped.
 I was expecting our famous breads, not the many varieties of white, processed rolls, and where were the savory dishes like Spaetzle or Bratwurst?
 Especially in Argentina, the Italian influence, both culturally and gastronomically, is so much more prevalent: the hand gestures, the pasta and pizza dominating the restaurant scene, and the familiar tones and rhythms of Italian in their Spanish.